IGS Committees – Get Involved

 Jabulile Msiza

-Africa – Middle East Regional Activities Leader
+Africa – Middle East Regional Activities Chair

 Jabulile Msiza is a member of the IGS Council.
 She holds a Master of Business Administration and two honours degrees in geotechnical and environmental engineering.
 In 2017 she was awarded the prestigious Consulting Engineers South Africa Young Engineer of the Year Award.
 Jabulile has gained around 15 years’ experience of geosynthetics at Jones & Wagener Engineering and Environmental Consultants in South Africa, where she leads the Waste Department.